Sepp28/DiversNotebooks/README.md

 # Various Notebooks
-This is a collection of experimental notebooks.
-They show how amazing evaluations are possible with the help of sensors that are already available or can be obtained cheaply.
-The application of standard algorithms up to methods from the field of machine learning, in combination with appropriate libraries enable fast results.
+This is my collection of experimental notebooks.
+Multiple methods of data analysis are tried out.
+They range from simple standard algorithms to methods from the field of machine learning.
+There are many libraries that provide implementations of these methods.
+Some of them are tested in the notebooks.
+The data is collected by sensors I already have in use.
+I want to show how amazing analysis and insights are possible by taking a closer look at the data.
+As inexpensive sensors become more widely available, the potential and usefulness of analyzing their data will greatly increase.
 ## 1. Energy

 <table>